-The Russian-fuelled propaganda is not only taking place on social media with messages being disseminated by fake accounts while influencing political views; a war is also waged against all traditional media outlets.
-Russia Today, one of the top news sources for bots and a Russian government-affiliated mass media outlet, specialises itself in publishing confusing content which aims to undermine all traditional media outlets, making the media industry seem untrustworthy, unprofessional and dubious.
+This Russian-fuelled propaganda is not only taking place on social media with messages being disseminated by fake accounts while influencing political views; a war is also waged against all traditional media outlets.
+Russia Today, one of the top news sources for bots and a Russian government-affiliated mass media outlet, specialises in publishing confusing content seemingly aiming to undermine all traditional media outlets by making the media industry seem untrustworthy, unprofessional and dubious.
 The strategy is strikingly similar to the one carried out by President Trump and his team, calling out all major US media outlets (except Fox News owned by Rupert Murdoch) for spreading fake news.

 This new-age information war will be, or already is, also waged within other landscapes – not only the political, but also economical and social.
 An example that comes to mind right away is the climate change debate.
-Its main problem is the political framing it has been confined within, combined with ignorance and/or opposition towards the scientific consensus.
-It is easy to see how such an issue where facts are often disregarded and the discussion takes a more political angle could easily get hijacked by fake social media accounts and news sites, paid for by the governments reluctant to change the status quo, coal lobby or anyone with enough money and social clout.
+Its main problem is the political framing it’s confined within combined with ignorance and/or opposition towards the scientific consensus.
+It is easy to see how such an issue where facts are often disregarded and the discussion takes a more political angle could easily get hijacked by fake social media accounts and news sites paid for by the governments reluctant to change the status quo, coal lobby or anyone with enough money and social clout.

-Soon we might find ourselves increasingly paranoid and questioning everything around us – just like in Orwell’s 1984 as many have already argued.
+Soon we might find ourselves increasingly paranoid and questioning everything around us – just like in Orwell’s 1984 as some have already argued.
 Who will be able to tell a genuine social media account from a fake one?
 Or a trustworthy media outlet from a fake news factory?
 Or a real threat facing the planet from a bogus theory?